 To transfer funds using NEFT (National Electronic Funds Transfer), customers can choose between online banking and branch-based transactions.

-For an offline NEFT transaction, visit your bank branch and fill out the NEFT application form.
-Provide the beneficiary’s details, including name, account number, IFSC code, and bank details.
-Authorize the bank to debit your account for the requested amount, and the transaction will be processed accordingly.
+Visit the bank branch and fill out the NEFT form with the beneficiary’s details such as name, account number, IFSC code, and bank details.
+Authorise the bank to debit the amount, after which the transaction is processed.

 Related Article: